-All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff.
-School leaders, including the DSL will read KCSIE in its entirety.
+All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' which covers safeguarding information for staff.
+School/college leaders, including the DSL will read KCSIE in its entirety.

 - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is stored in training and safeguarding records.
+This will be saved on the SCR.

 All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This is delivered through termly catch up sessions.
+This will be delivered face to face by a DSL trained member of the SLT.
 This training is regularly updated and is in line with advice from the safeguarding partners.

 All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
 This training is regularly updated.
-All governors are invited to attend our whole staff annual training and updates are delivered through full governing body meetings.
+Refresher training is offered annually and key messages shared through sub-committee and FGB meetings.

 All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually.
-This is delivered at the beginning of each academic year.
+This training will be updated at least annually and key messages and updates will be shared through staff/ team meetings and via emails and bulletins.

 Online safety training for staff will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This is delivered through annual and regular updates.
+This will be included on the CPD and staff meeting calendar.

 In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This is delivered through staff and team meetings.
+This training will be updated at least annually and key messages and updates will be shared through staff/ team meetings and via emails and bulletins.

-Lisburne recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+Lisburne School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is achieved through staff input at weekly team meeetings and staff feedback through discussion with the safeguarding team.

-The DSL/headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained
+The DSL/ Headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained